top of page

 A screenshot of the mailing policy for official BOP website

-6. Why Books Get Rejected
+Why Inmate Books Get Rejected

-As an inmate to date, I’ve had over 37 books delivered to me at different federal prisons and three deliveries got returned.
+As an inmate to date, I’ve had over 37 books delivered to me at different federal prisons and only three deliveries got returned.
 Books and deliveries get rejected.
-It's happens, take note of these simple mistakes so you can avoid them and ensure your order makes it through:
+It's happens, so take note of these simple mistakes so you can avoid them and ensure your order makes it through:

 • Sent from an unapproved or third-party marketplace seller